SWK-10024 - Social Justice, Ethics and Values

 identify the nature, boundaries, and characteristics of professional activity and judgement: 1

-demonstrate an understanding of the social and legal processes that lead to marginalisation, isolation and exclusion and their impact on the demand for social work services: 2
+demonstrate an initial understanding of the socio-legal and political processes that lead to marginalisation, isolation and exclusion and their impact on the demand for social work services: 2

 Study hours